ian0549/Unscramble-Computer-Science-Problem/README.md

 # Unscramble-Computer-Science-Problem

+## Project Description

+In this project, you will complete five tasks based on a fabricated set of calls and texts exchanged during September 2016.
+You will use Python to analyze and answer questions about the texts and calls contained in the dataset.
+Lastly, you will perform run time analysis of your solution and determine its efficiency

+## Files

 Task 0 - The script correctly prints out the information of first record of texts and last record of calls.

 Task 1 - The script correctly prints number of distinct telephone numbers in the dataset.